 Lower literacy and educational attainments result in lower earning capacity.
 The ratio of estimated female to male earned income in India at 31 per cent is one of lowest in the World.
 Though women constitute a third of the labour force in India, theyaccount for less than one-fifth of the employees in the organized sector.
 Further, often they are engaged in activities of repetitive nature which can be characterized as drudgery.
 With globalization there is a trend of feminization of certain activities especially in textile and garment industries, electronics and agro-processingindustries.
-These are often repetitive in nature and low-paying.
-Women earners often have to be arthedouble burden of work in these are estated to a server of the result of the server of the result in lower earning capacity.
-The ratio of estimated the world.

-theirtraditionalroleashomemakersalso.
-Manyoftheirsocially highly values activities like caring the children are not assigned any economic value in national income accounting.
+These are often repetitive innature and low-paying.
+Women earners often have to be earthed ouble burden of work in the sense that they are expected to carryon theirtraditional role as homemakers also.
+Many of their socially highly values activities like caring the children are not assigned any economic value in national income accounting.